 The fee for the CHRP/CHRL Employment Law exam is $240 + HST.

 How long are the exam results valid?

 The exam results are valid for 10 years.

 How should I study for the exam?

-The exam does not cover new ground.
+The employment law exams do not cover new ground.
 Employment and workplace law was always part of the coursework requirement.
 Some HR programs do have a separate employment law course whereas other HR programs have chosen to distribute different aspects of workplace and employment law in their relevant functional area courses.